-Connection Туре Description Ethernet RJ45, Shielded General (USER LAN), Auto-MDIX.
-RS-232 (Aux Sensors) HDB15M Optional vertical lasers RS-232 x 2 DB9M Port 1 and Port 2, general use CAN Bus B DB9F Consult Adept for use.
+Connection Туре Description User LAN RJ45, Shielded General Ethernet, Auto-MDIX.
+Aux Sensors HDB15M Optional vertical lasers RS-232 x 2 DB9M Port 1 and Port 2, general use CAN Bus B DB9F Consult Adept for use.
 Digital I/O (HDB44F) HDB44F 16 digital inputs, in 4 banks of 4.
-Each bank can be wired as active high or active low depending on the connection of the BANK# ter- minal.
-V{IN} range for each input is 0 to 30 V. The input is ON when $V{IN} > 4$ V, OFF when $V{IN} < 1.3$ V. 16 digital outputs, protected low-side (open- drain) drivers.
-500 mA output each.
+Each bank can be wired as active high or active low depending on the connection of the BANK# terminal. $V{IN}$ range for each input is 0 to 30 V. The input is OI when $V{IN} > 4$ V, OFF when $V{IN} < 1.3$ V. 16 digital outputs, protected low-side drivers.
+These outputs should be wired to positive voltage through the load.
+Output is open when OFF and grounded when ON.
+Each open-drain output is capable of sink- ing 500 mA.
 May be used with loads connected to VBAT, AUX_20V, 12V, or 5V.
 You must stay within the allowed current capacity of the VBAT or AUX power supplies.

-Analog I/O HDB15M General use
+Connection Туре Description Analog I/O HDB15M General use